-Vijai has led initiatives of setting up design programmes and institution building.
+Prof. Katiyar has spearheaded the setting up of design programmes and institution building ventures.
 He steered several initiatives of academic reforms, curriculum development, programme reviews besides setting up a System of Educational Excellence in Design (SEED).
 He has worked on several international projects and exchange collaborations.
-He teaches Textile Design, Crafts Documentation, Design Process, System Design, and Design Projects.
+He teaches Textile Design (Woven fabric Design, Jacquard, and Fabric Structure), Crafts Design and Documentation, Design Thinking, Design Process, System Design, and Design Development Projects.

-He works across sectors in textiles, crafts, and education contributing to innovation, strategy, training and institution building.
+He works across the textiles, crafts, and educational sectors contributing to innovation, strategy, training, and institution building.
 He has helped organisations and businesses with creative solutions for strategies, products, and branding through design.
-Besides having meaningful experience with corporate sector, he has also designed for a number of handloom and craft clusters across India.
+Besides having meaningful experience with the corporate sector, he has also successfully accomplished design initiatives for a number of handloom, power loom and craft clusters across India.